Eyescale/Consensus/Release/Version-1.0/README.txt

 		do ( name1, ( name2, . ))
 		do ( name1, %( name2, . ))

-	   The former which will couple 'name2' with all existing instances in the CNDB, prior to coupling each resulting instance with 'name1', whereas The latter will only couple existing '( name2, . )' relationship instances with 'name1'.
+	   The former will couple 'name2' with all existing instances in the CNDB, prior to coupling each resulting instance with 'name1'; whereas The latter will only couple existing '( name2, . )' relationship instances with 'name1'.

-	3. The expression term 'expression : expression' represents the instances which verify both 'expression' terms.
+	3. The term 'expression : expression' represents the instances which verify both 'expression' terms.

-	4. The expression term '~expression' represents the instances which do not verify 'expression'.
+	4. The term '~expression' represents the instances which do not verify 'expression'.

 E. Example: Turing Machine